Elections in China

 Elections in the People's Republic of China occur under a one-party authoritarian political system controlled by the Chinese Communist Party (CCP).
-Direct elections, except in the special administrative regions of Hong Kong and Macau, occur only at the local level people's congresses and village committees, with all candidate nominations preapproved by the CCP.
 By law, all elections at all levels must adhere to the leadership of the CCP.

-Since the founding of the People's Republic of China, elections have been highly constrained by the CCP's monopoly on power, limitations on free speech, and party control over nominations.
+Since the 1949 proclamation of the People's Republic of China, elections have been highly constrained by the CCP's monopoly on power, limitations on free speech, and party control over nominations.
 Elections are not pluralistic as no opposition is allowed.
+Limited direct elections, except in the special administrative regions of Hong Kong and Macau, have occurred only at the local level people's congresses and village committees, with all candidate nominations preapproved by the CCP.
 Rory Truex, a researcher of Chinese politics at Princeton University, states that "the CCP tightly controls the nomination and election processes at every level in the people's congress system...the tiered, indirect electoral mechanism in the People's Congress system ensures that deputies at the highest levels face no semblance of electoral accountability to the Chinese citizenry."

 Local people's congresses are directly elected under the control of the CCP.
-All higher levels of people's congresses up to the National People's Congress (NPC), the highest organ of state power, are indirectly elected by the people's congress of the level immediately below.
-Candidate nominations at all levels are controlled by the CCP, and CCP's supreme position is enshrined in the country's constitution.
+All higher levels of people's congresses up to the National People's Congress (NPC), the supreme organ of state power, are indirectly elected by the people's congress of the level immediately below.
+Candidate nominations at all levels are controlled by the CCP with its supreme position enshrined in the country's constitution.

 Electoral system

+The Constitution and Electoral Law outline the official system for elections at each level, and detail the apparent delegation of powers, responsibilities and rights within the system, notwithstanding the power held in practice by the parallel CCP organs (see: Elections in China#Party control).

 Direct elections

-People's congresses of counties (县), city districts (市辖区), towns (镇), townships (乡), and lastly ethnic townships (民族乡), are directly elected.
+People's congresses of counties (县), city districts (市辖区), towns (镇), townships (乡), and ethnic townships (民族乡), are directly elected.
 The representative of these districts then elect the members of the People's Congress for the next administrative level: in most cases this would be the prefecture-level city.
 There are a few cities which are not divided into lower-level districts (不设区的市) and as such the city-wide Peoples' Congress is directly elected.
 Additionally, village (村) committee members and chairpersons are directly elected.